Esteve02/Automata-Simulator/README.md

-Project Title

-“An Automata-Based Simulator for Exact Matching, Approximate Matching, and XML Validation”
+Project Title: “An Automata-Based Simulator for Exact Matching, Approximate Matching, and XML Validation”